 Neurotransmitters are chemicals that neurons, or brain cells, use to communicate information.
-Normally when electrical signals or impulses travel down a motor nerve, the nerve endings release a neurotransmitter called acetylcholine that binds to sites called acetylcholine receptors on the muscle.
+When electrical signals or impulses travel down a motor nerve, the nerve endings release a neurotransmitter called acetylcholine that binds to sites called acetylcholine receptors on the muscle.
 The binding of acetylcholine to its receptor activates the muscle and causes a muscle contraction.

 In myasthenia gravis, antibodies (immune proteins produced by the body's immune system) block, alter, or destroy the receptors for acetylcholine at the neuromuscular junction, which prevents the muscle from contracting.
-This is most often caused by antibodies to the acetylcholine receptor itself, but antibodies to other proteins, such as MuSK (Muscle-Specific Kinase) protein, also can impair transmission at the neuromuscular junction.
+This is most often caused by antibodies to the acetylcholine receptor itself, but antibodies to other proteins, such as MuSK (Muscle-Specific Kinase) protein, can also impair transmission at the neuromuscular junction.

 In many adults with myasthenia gravis, the thymus gland remains large.
 People with the disease typically have clusters of immune cells in their thymus gland and may develop thymomas (tumors of the thymus gland).
 Thymomas are most often harmless, but they can become cancerous.
 Scientists believe the thymus gland may give incorrect instructions to developing immune cells, ultimately causing the immune system to attack its own cells and tissues and produce acetylcholine receptor antibodies—setting the stage for the attack on neuromuscular transmission.

-How is myasthenia gravis diagnosed?
+How is myasthenia gravis diagnosed and treated?

-Although there is no cure for myasthenia gravis, management of the disorder has improved over the past 30 years.
-There is a greater understanding about the causes, structure and function of the neuromuscular junction.
+The National Institute of Neurological Disorders and Stroke (NINDS) is a component of the National Institutes of Health (NIH), a leading supporter of biomedical research in the world.
+Researchers continue to gain a better understanding about myasthenia gravis, its causes, and the structure and function of the neuromuscular junction.
 Technological advances have led to more timely and accurate diagnosis of myasthenia gravis and new and enhanced therapies have improved treatment options.
 Researchers are working to develop better medications, identify new ways to diagnose and treat individuals, and improve treatment options.

 Medication.
-Some people with myasthenia gravis do not respond favorably to available treatment options, which usually include long-term suppression of the immune system.
+Some people with myasthenia gravis do not respond well to available treatment options, which usually include long-term suppression of the immune system.
 New drugs are being tested, either alone or in combination with existing drug therapies, to see if they are more effective in targeting the causes of the disease.

+Diagnostics and biomarkers.
+NINDS-funded researchers are exploring the assembly and function of connections between nerves and muscle fibers to understand the fundamental processes in neuromuscular development, which could reveal new therapies for neuromuscular diseases like myasthenia gravis.
 Researchers are also exploring better ways to treat myasthenia gravis by developing new tools to diagnose people with undetectable antibodies and identify potential biomarkers (signs that can help diagnose or measure the progression of a disease) to predict an individual's response to immunosuppressive drugs.

 Assistive technologies, such as magnetic devices, may also help people with myasthenia gravis to control some symptoms of the disorder.